Your Financial Strategy

 Understand how you spend your money.
 Even if you don’t have a lot of money, you should be aware of your purchases and practice discipline in your spending habits.
 Start by preparing a simple budget.
 It will help you prioritize your spending and identify areas of potential saving.

 Open your own checking account

 A checking and savings account is the first step to managing your own finances.
 They are the building blocks from which you can begin to establish a solid credit history.
-If you haven’t already done so, open a checking account with a check card and online banking.
-Use your check card as you would cash for minor purchases such as food and gas, and pay any bills you have online.
+If you haven’t already done so, open a checking account with a debit card and online banking.
+Use your debit card as you would cash for minor purchases such as food and gas, and pay any bills you have online.
 You’ll get practice managing your cash flow, as well as receive 24/7 online access to your accounts to assist you with budgeting.

 Set up automatic savings

 It doesn’t matter how much you save…what is important is that you start saving consistently.
 Whether it’s $10 a week or $50 a month, examine your budget and decide how much you can realistically save.
 Then, utilize direct deposit or setup an automatic recurring transfer from your checking account to your savings account.
 You won’t miss the extra money, and you’ll feel a sense of accomplishment and security as your savings grows.